 How risky is the supply chain?

 The supply chain risk for credit card payment processing services is low.
-Vendors source inputs from a myriad of upstream suppliers, including commercial banks, software publishers, computer and telecommunications equipment wholesalers and telecommunications services providers.
+Vendors source inputs from a myriad of upstream suppliers, including commercial banks, software publishers, computer and telecommunications equipment wholesalers and telecommunications service providers.
 Although financial institutions face the most risk from defaults and difficulties that could lead to...
 Subscribe to learn more.